voidpuls/Bot-WebSite/README.md

 ### 📄 API Code

-Copy and paste the following code into your bot's main file at line 279 (`index.js`):
+Copy and paste the following code into your bot's main file at line 279 (`index.js`): after implementing the api go to the bot directory open a cmd and run the command npm install cors

 ```javascript
 const express = require('express');